-In 1957, Omega – catering to the growing demand for tool watches – released a “trinity” of what was intended as daily beater tool watches and back then, that’s exactly what it was.
+In 1957, Omega released a “trinity” of what was intended as daily beater tool watches, and back then, that’s exactly what it was.

-The Railmaster, CK 2914, intended for engineers working in environments, where the exposure to strong magnetic fields would mess up a watch without proper shielding.
+The Railmaster, CK 2914 was intended for engineers working in environments, where the exposure to strong magnetic fields would mess up a watch without proper shielding.

 2915 advertising surely has defined it as a “racing” chronograph, although it referred to the tachymetre scale as “tachymetre/productometre.”
 Which, technically, isn’t nonsensical.
 Technically, the tachymetre scale with a base of 1000 units can be used for, say, calculating the output of a production line.